kritzikratzi/Oscilloscope/readme.md

 1. run `scripts/clean.sh`
 1. run `scripts/prepare.sh osx`
 1. Open apps/myApps/oscilloscope/Oscilloscope.xcodeproject and then Build&Run
+1. (Optional) Code sign by running `scripts/sign-mac.sh bin/Oscilloscope.app "Developer ID Application: Name of your certificate"` (run `security find-identity -v -p codesigning` to get a list of installed certs)

 You can also build with `make && make run` on the command line.
 The resulting build will have no icon/no proper name/no retina support.

 ### Compiling with Visual studio

+**Windows project file is out of date.
+Remove the `ofxFontStash2` plugins and re-add all files from the `pugi` branch.**

 1. run `scripts/clean.sh`
 1. run `scripts/prepare.sh win32`